s1h2u3b4h5a6m7-ops/investorlens/STATE.md

   (headline + two prose sentences + source_note), so Part D of the repair file alone would have left the page contradicting itself.
 Part D is hereby superseded and stays commented-out forever.
 Chip text unchanged.
+- **New home shell: DONE (Session Q, 16 Jul 2026) — UI only, no DB.** The home page was rebuilt for an immersive, symmetric, futuristic feel: a new animated **Aperture** logo (metallic ring spins forever; rising bars + spark play once and settle lit), an **“InvestorLens India”** wordmark that sweeps in left-to-right, a **bigger search bar** with the small tagline below it, and all five actions moved into a left **“Menu”** column — docked on Home, a left-edge pull-tab **drawer** on inner pages and on mobile.
+The live-factors feed moved into that Menu below a slick separator and is now a **scrollable list with hard newest/oldest limits** (the old cross-page marquee is gone).
+The hero now **fills the whole viewport**, content vertically centred, with a mirrored top/bottom grid.
+Two stale “58”s fixed for free (browse-all button → data-driven `Object.keys(SEED).length`; map intro no longer hard-codes a number).
+Three files only: `index.html`, `css/components.css`, `js/home.js`.
+  Byte-asserted build 18/18; `node --check` + CSS brace balance + ID uniqueness green; a jsdom boot ran the real `init()` — 17/17 behaviour checks.
+Chip text unchanged.
 - The Phase-2 five-table world is retired: the flip emptied its dependent tables (rows preserved in `investorlens-backups`, including a fresh manual run taken minutes before the flip). `sql/schema.sql` + `sql/seed.sql` in the